golf1052/venmo-for-slack/README.md

 - Notifications through Slack (need to configure webhook url in app settings)

 # Usage
-- venmo balance
+- /venmo balance
   - returns your Venmo balance
-- venmo (audience) pay/charge amount for note to recipients
+- /venmo (audience) pay/charge amount for note to recipients
   - example: venmo public charge $10.00 for lunch to testuser phone:5555555555 email:example@example.com
   - audience (optional) = public OR friends OR private
     - defaults to friends if omitted